Request a free consultation

 Following the Gatwick Airport shutdown in 2018, Newcastle Airport understood that unauthorised drones were an eventuality that we needed to plan for.
 With Dedrone, Newcastle Airport can be alerted of any impending drone incursions, protect passengers and operations from drone-based disruptions, and continue to be the number one international gateway of choice for travellers to and from North East England.

 We regularly see news about unauthorized drones at airports, disrupting operations.
 The challenge of drones at airports is complex, unique and continuously evolving as more drones come to market and regulations advance.
-Dedrone enables airport security to detect and locate unauthorized drones and their pilots to prevent delays or shutdowns.
+Dedrone anti-drone solutions enable airport security teams to detect and locate unauthorized drones and their pilots to prevent delays or shutdowns.

 Rely on Dedrone